Russell-Pollari/flask-heroku-example/README.md

 # Album art classifier

 Classify an album as metal or not metal based on it's album art.
-This repo is contains the ML package as well as a simple Flask app to host.
+This repo contains the ML package as well as a simple Flask app to host.
-Work in progress to demonstrate best practices

 Live example here: https://sm-flask-heroku-tutorial.herokuapp.com/